It’s Wedding Season – What I Wore (Part 1)

-Normally when we have family occasions, I usually do my own hair and make-up.
+Normally when we have events, I usually do my own hair and make-up.
 I experiment with different updos and hairstyles and keep my make-up quite natural for summer weddings.
 However, when it’s a really close family wedding, I always book a make-up artist (or MUA, as they’re better known).
 It’s difficult getting ready on time for the various ceremonies and events.
 There are many early starts and besides, I like to feel that extra bit special.
 There’s nothing like plonking down in a chair with a cuppa in a hand and letting a MUA get to work.
 It takes out any stress from the day and it’s a chance for me to feel pampered.Sukh’s first cousin Ricky tied the knot in May.
 His other cousin Suraj also got married a few weeks later.
 As these were two big occasions for us, it meant several outfits for each.
 I went on a work trip to Mumbai in January and decided to tag on two days for myself in the city so I could shop for the weddings.
 Read all about my time in Mumbai here and read about my stay at Le Sutra Hotel here.

 I made a list of the various events for both weddings and calculated how many outfits I needed for myself and for Shalini.
 I had the time of my life going from store to store in Mumbai browsing lehengas, sarees and different types of salwar kameez.
 I also bought jewellery and accessories to go along with my new outfits.
 I ended up buying so much that it would never fit in my luggage home.
 Thankfully the stores shipped my purchases to the UK and they arrived a couple of weeks after my visit.Ricky married Munveer (lovingly known as Moon to friends and family).
 She’s a fellow blogger, who goes under the name of The Style Count, and writes all about fashion, trends and style with great tips on where to get your hands on the products she loves.
 You can check out her blog here and if you want to feel inspired daily, then follow her on Instagram.